Reese’s peanut butter cups have always made me sick.

 “Why would you even want to be friends with those people?”

-Please refer to the Reese’s peanut butter cup statement form earlier.
+Please refer to the Reese’s peanut butter cup statement from earlier.

 Love is the reason we try so desperately to remain in their lives, yet, it is exactly the same reason we should not.